UFC 237: Namajunas vs. Andrade: Predictions & Analysis

 A few statistical edges stand out.
 Barcelos throws significantly more leather — a 5.7 sig. strike per minute gap.
 Barcelos is far more active with takedowns, averaging 3.6 more per 15 minutes.
 Huachin has tighter striking defense, making opponents miss more often.

 The Pick: Raoni Barcelos over Carlos Huachin.
-The model is firm on this one: Barcelos at 84%.
-The market implies 89% for Barcelos, but our model sees only 84%.
-That 5-point gap favoring Huachin is worth watching.
+The model is firm on this one: Barcelos at 86%.
+The market and our model are aligned — the line looks fair.

 Viviane Araujo vs Talita Bernardo